 Town Hall Station piling works

-Before bulk excavation can commence, we need to install a series of piles within each site to support some structures.
+Before bulk excavation commenced at the Town Hall sites, we installed a series of piles within each site to support some structures.

-This will enable workers to safely carry out excavation underground.
+This enables workers to safely carry out excavation underground.
 Piling can generate medium to high levels of noise.

 What we are doing